djthread/elixir_chat/README.md

 # ElixirChat

-This sample application demonstrates how an Elixir application on the Phoenix framework might look.
+This sample application demonstrates how it might look to develop with Elixir and the Phoenix framework, with server deployments via Docker.

 It happens to be a simple chatroom using Phoenix's Channels -- a thin abstraction over websockets to allow for flexible sending and consumption of messages between different technologies.
-But the main purpose of this application is to demonstrate how an Elixir app can be constructed, built into a release, and deployed.
+But the main purpose of this application is to show how an Elixir app can be constructed, built into a release, and deployed via Docker.

 To start your Phoenix server, do the following steps.
 See below if you get any SSL or certificate errors.